-Ray Romano Tries To Get His Mortified Son, 24, A Date On Jimmy Kimmel Live
+Ray Romano Tries To Get His Mortified Son, 24, A Date On ‘Jimmy Kimmel Live!’

 — Toni Marcolini (@AMarcolinilaw) August 15, 2017

 It wasn’t hard to see that Ray Romano’s offspring was uncomfortable, as Page Six describes, “Matt tensed up and laughed awkwardly.”
-Everybody Loves Raymond for very good a reason, the guy is hysterical.
+Everybody Loves Raymond for very a good reason: the guy is hysterical.
 Despite his son being a bit uneasy wondering about what his father might do next, Ray didn’t let up.

-In one quick-witted sentence, Matt’s dad conveyed to any prospective love interest for his son who may be sitting in the audience that he had a clean bill of health, he’s a pretty clean guy and he has the personality of a “good listener.”
+In one quick-witted sentence, Matt’s dad conveyed to any prospective love interest for his son who may be sitting in the audience that he had a clean bill of health, he’s a pretty clean guy, and he has the personality of a “good listener.”

 “Listen, ladies, this a good kid.
 [He’s a] good listener.
 He keeps his room clean.
 He’s had all of his shots!”

 Matt attempted to put a halt on his dad’s runaway spiel and he announced that he’s on Tinder.
-Ray jumped all over that by saying, “Tinder is bullsh*t.”
+Ray jumped all over that by saying, “Tinder is bulls**t.”
 Ray Romano continued telling the audience about Matt and how he has an identical twin.

 He called Matt’s twin an “understudy” which would come in handy if “God forbid anything should happen to him.”
-So it sounded like there was a backup plan for any prospective mate in the audience, she’s got a twin-in-waiting.
+So it sounded like there was a backup plan for any prospective mate in the audience, as she’s got a twin-in-waiting.

 Ray was bound and determined to get his son a date and he did something most folks wouldn’t do on television.
 That was to offer up Matt’s phone number to the masses.
 The first few digits appeared, but the rest were blurred out, writes Page Six.
 You can see Ray Romano embarrass his son in the YouTube clip above.